By: Lesley Brown

 One topic brought to the fore in the conference programme at Autonomy 2019 was Mobility as a Service (MaaS), the integration of and access to different transport services on a single digital platform.

 Futura-Mobility took the opportunity to touch base with Hans Arby, founder and CEO of the Swedish Ubigo platform, a pioneer in the MaaS field.
 He pointed out several challenges to bringing this new approach to mobility on stream, such as differing approaches to open data requirements for MaaS in Norway, Sweden, and Finland.
-Furthermore, from the consumer side, there is still some way to go too.
+Furthermore, from the consumer side, there is still some way to go to raise awareness of their environmental footprints.
 “It’s not a done deal,” said Mr Arby.
 “How to get people to change their attitudes to mobility and travel behaviour still remains a challenge.”

 Joining in the conversation, Sylvain Haon, senior director, strategy, UITP (International Association of Public Transport) explained the thinking behind One Planet, One Plan – a manifesto launched by UITP in September 2019 to keep public transport high on every climate action agenda.
 “We want to drive home to decision makers that every solution put forward to tackle the climate emergency necessarily involves improving urban and local transport systems.”